7 Children Realistic Fiction Books Like The Penderwicks

 7. Rules

-It’s another book about a young girl, but instead of the main character in this story having a disability, she’s taking care of her brother, who has a disability.
-This is the story of a girl named Catherine who wants to live a normal life.
+This is another book about a young girl, but instead of the main character in this story having a disability, she’s taking care of her brother, who has a disability.
+It’s the story of a girl named Catherine who wants to live a normal life.
 But she’s got a little brother, David, and he has autism.
 So, Catherine tries to take care of David as best she can.

-She tries to teach him how to behave in public, how we should always keep our pants on around other people, how we should, how to act normal.
-That’s the one thing she wants is to live everyday life.
+She tries to teach him how to behave in public, how to always keep his pants on around other people, and how to act normal.
+That’s the one thing she wants: to live an everyday life.
 But it’s hard for Catherine because she loves her brother.

 But sometimes, she feels angry with her brother, like it’s a burden she has to bear.
 Then she makes some new friends who are also a bit different.
 This is a beautiful, remarkable, amazing story.
 If you like The Penderwicks, then you must read it.